Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Gioconda from ASUS

 The works of talented artists are sometimes so brilliant that if you try to repeat them, even their not very exact copy will attract attention.
-One such masterpiece is the Mona Lisa by Leonardo da Vinci.
-I remember, as soon as the first printing devices appeared, it became very fashionable in various research institutes to hang a piece of a long roll of paper over the workplace, on which the famous canvas printed with ordinary alphabetic and digital characters was guessed.
-Whatever method the artist chooses to replicate the appearance of the Mona Lisa, the result will almost certainly please many.
+One such masterpiece is Leonardo da Vinci's Mona Lisa.
+I remember, as soon as the first printing devices appeared, it became very fashionable in various research institutes to hang over the workplace a piece of a long roll of paper, on which the famous canvas, printed with ordinary alphabetic and numerical symbols, could be guessed.
+Whatever method the artist chooses to replicate the look of Mona Lisa, the result will almost certainly please many.

-In 2009, the Taiwanese company ASUS helped ensure that the Mona Lisa once again experienced reincarnation.
-One of the most amazing "remakes" of this canvas was created.
+In 2009, the Taiwanese company ASUS contributed to the Mona Lisa being Once again experienced reincarnation.
+One of the most amazing “remakes” of this painting was created.
 Moreover, fragments of ASUS motherboards were chosen as paints.
-To get the right picture, I had to very carefully work out the position of each detail in the "picture" - its orientation, color, and so on.
-With this unusual installation, exhibited in the office in Taipei, ASUS seems to emphasize that the creation of computer components and, in particular, motherboards is also a kind of art.
+To get the desired drawing, I had to very carefully work out the position of each detail in the “picture” - its orientation, color, and so on.
+With this unusual installation displayed in the office in Taipei, ASUS seems to emphasize that creating computer components and, in particular, motherboards is also a kind of art.

-If you look at satellite images and then look at the printed circuit boards of some electronic devices, you can see a lot of similarities.
-Roads, buildings, the relief of the earth's surface - all this resembles the wiring of boards with soldered elements.
-Probably, it was this analogy that prompted Susan Stockwell to create an entire map of the world out of motherboards.
+If you look at satellite images and then look at printed circuit boards some electronic devices, you can see a lot in common.
+Roads, buildings, the topography of the earth's surface - all this resembles the layout of circuit boards with soldered elements.
+It was probably this analogy that gave Susan Stockwell the idea to create an entire map of the world out of motherboards.

-To achieve the closest possible similarity, Susan used recycled components - connecting cables, coolers, cooling systems, etc. All this is not located randomly, as it might seem at first glance, but in an orderly manner, so that the drawing of a real map is imitated.
-This project was created for the University of Bedfordshire (Bedfordshire University).
+To achieve the closest possible similarity, Susan used reclaimed components - connecting cables, coolers, cooling systems, etc. All this is not located chaotically, as it might seem at first glance, but in an orderly manner, so that the drawing of a real map is imitated.
+This project was created for the University of Bedfordshire.

 Computer metropolis